codership/documentation/galeracluster/source/documentation/auto-eviction.rst

 You can configure the parameters of Auto-Eviction by setting the following options through  :ref:`wsrep_provider_options <wsrep_provider_options>`:

-- :ref:`evs.delayed_margin <evs.delayed_margin>`: This sets the time period that a node can delay its response from expectations until the cluster adds it to the delayed list.
+- :ref:`evs.delay_margin <evs.delay_margin>`: This sets the time period that a node can delay its response from expectations until the cluster adds it to the delayed list.
 You must set this parameter to a value higher than the round-trip delay time (RTT) between the nodes.

   The default value is ``PT1S``.